Universal Rank Inference via Residual Subsampling with Application to Large Networks: Rank inference via residual subsampling

 It is seen from Theorems \ref{thm1} and \ref{thm3} that aggregating all entries of the residual matrix leads to a statistic with bias and variance taking very complicated forms under both null and alternative hypotheses.
 The complicated forms of bias and variance limit the practical usage of the above results.
-In addition, and more importantly, these results may even fail to hold in some cases.
+In addition, and more importantly, these asymptotic normality results may even fail to hold in some cases.
 To understand this, note that the variance of $\sum_{i\neq j}\hat w_{ij}+R(K_0)$ in Theorem \ref{thm1} is approximately equal to Condition \eqref{eq: cond-var} is imposed to put a lower bound on the variance.
 Without this condition, the asymptotic normality in Theorem \ref{thm1} will no longer hold.
-However, we next give an example where inequality \eqref{eq: cond-var} fails to hold.
+We next give an example where inequality \eqref{eq: cond-var} and the asymptotic normality both fail to hold.
+This justifies the necessity of the subsampling step.